Times of Tariffs: Weathering Trade Turbulence

 Assess your historical costs and expenses against your tariff-imposed operating budget.
 Are there other expenses you can cut or reduce to offset the increase in product costs?
 Will your business still generate enough cash flow to support your business operations in the long term?

-A less optimal option is to increase the prices of products not impacted by tariffs to maintain overall profit margins if you cannot pass along some or all of the additional cost of tariffed products.
+A less optimal option is to increase the prices of products not affected by tariffs to maintain overall profit margins if you cannot pass along all or part of the additional cost of tariffed products.
 (This approach would require a reliable and regularly updated sales forecast model to determine whether this is a sustainable strategy for your business in the near and long term.)

 4) Network With Other Businesses

-Attend local Chamber of Commerce events and other business networking opportunities to learn more about other companies’ strategies to weather the imposition of U.S. tariffs and learn who their suppliers are.
-You may be able to place combined orders to reduce the per-unit cost in freight or secure supplier discounts for bulk orders.
+Attend local Chamber of Commerce events and other business networking opportunities to learn about other companies’ strategies for weathering U.S. tariffs and identify their key suppliers.
+You may be able to place combined orders to reduce the per-unit freight cost or secure supplier discounts for bulk orders.

 5) Be Transparent With Your Customers

 Communicate openly with your customers about your firm’s strategy to either offset or share costs with customers.
-Customer loyalty and a shared understanding of tough economic conditions may be enough for them to remain loyal.
-Business owners could also include an invoice line item representing the cost of the tariff to be transparent with customers.
-It would give the business flexibility in explaining changes in retail pricing when tariff rates change.
+Customer loyalty and a shared understanding of the harsh economic conditions may be enough to keep them loyal.
+Business owners could also include an invoice line item for the tariff cost to be transparent with customers.
+It would give the business greater flexibility to explain retail pricing changes when tariff rates fluctuate.

 By considering other sourcing options, reevaluating your company’s budget, and remaining flexible, your business will become more resilient and better equipped to adapt to uncertain market conditions.
 Evaluating both short- and long-term risks presented by tariffs will improve your business’s ability to weather times of turbulent tariff policies and beyond.
 When making long-term business investment decisions is practically impossible, your company’s ability to keep open, transparent lines of communication with both suppliers and customers will facilitate nimble, less disruptive shifts in business strategy.

-“Company A,” whose supply chain originates with large manufacturers in northeast Asia, has yet to hear from its suppliers about upcoming changes in pricing.
-This mid-size business competes with other firms, purchasing larger quantities of imported products from the same suppliers with manufacturing in Asia.
+“Company A,” whose supply chain originates with large manufacturers in northeast Asia, has yet to hear from its suppliers about upcoming pricing changes.
+This mid-size business competes with other firms, purchasing larger quantities of imported products from the same suppliers, with manufacturing in Asia.

-During the pandemic, the suppliers prioritized allocations of limited production quantities to larger U.S. competitors.
-As a result, Company A gradually diversified the number of suppliers, but many of the product components are still manufactured in China.
-The business predicts further supply chain disruptions caused by the changing U.S. tariff policies.
+During the pandemic, suppliers prioritized allocating limited production quantities to larger U.S. competitors.
+As a result, Company A gradually diversified its supplier base, but many of the product components are still manufactured in China.
+The business anticipates additional supply chain disruptions due to the evolving U.S. tariff policies.
 To survive, Company A anticipates that the increased import costs will be reflected in new, higher retail prices for the end consumer.

 Other Sources: Lessing, M. (2025, April 04).
 How Trump’s latest tariffs could impact small businesses.
 Bankrate.